apre-group/checkmate/README.md

 Others, such as the auction benchmark, are provided in forms of scripts that generate the benchmark - this may be more involved for extremely large games that generate temporary subtrees for analysis.

 Important benchmarks include `closing_game.py` that models the Closing Game proposed in [1] for the closing phase of the [Bitcoin Lightning protocol](https://lightning.network/lightning-network-paper.pdf) as well as `routing_three.py`, which models the routing module of the Lightning protocol [1] for three users.
+`routing_game-subtree-supertree.py` generates (compositionally, over several hours and with intermediate files) a supertree for four users, included for reference as `routing_game-four-supertree.json`.

 ## Relevant Publications